 - Proof of disability: Certification of your condition in writing on official letterhead stationery.
 Legally blind and profoundly deaf applicants may have the parks pass application signed by the agency, company, or doctor who declared the disability.
 Documentation must also certify that you are receiving disability benefits.

-- Proof of disabled veteran status: A disability award letter, certification from the Department of Veterans Affairs or military service; a separation certificate or similar document on official letterhead stationery from the certifying agency; or have the pass application signed by the Department of Veterans Affairs or military service.
+- Proof of disabled veteran status: A disability award letter, certification from the Department of Veterans Affairs or military service; a separation certificate or similar document on official letterhead stationery from the certifying agency.
 The document must clearly state the percentage of disability and that is service connected.

 How to Apply

 Print and complete the appropriate application from the section above.
 If you have trouble printing the application, you may pick one up at your nearest state park or regional Washington State Parks headquarters.
 To have an application mailed to you, please call (360) 902-8500, (360) 902-8844, or the Washington Telecommunication Relay Service at (800) 833-6388, or send an email to the parks department.
 Completed applications should be delivered to: